home-assistant/developers.home-assistant/docs/add-ons/presentation.md

 ## Offering stable and canary version

-You should consider to offer a stable and a "next" or "canary" branch.
+You may consider to offer a stable and a "next" or "canary" branch.
 These can be provided using different branches.
-When adding the addon in Home Assistant the user can select the wanted branch from a given repository by appending its name following a hashtag.
+When adding the add-on in Home Assistant, the user can select the wanted branch from a given repository by appending its name following a hashtag.

 ```text
 https://github.com/home-assistant/hassio-addons-example#next
 ```

 You should add this information to your documentation.
-Also you should consider to have different [names for the repositories](/docs/add-ons/repository#repository-configuration) in every branch, e.g. "Super-Addon (Stable)" and "Super-Addon (Beta)".
+Also, you should consider having different [names for the repositories](/docs/add-ons/repository#repository-configuration) in every branch, for example, "Super add-on (stable)" and "Super add-on (beta)".

 ## AppArmor